RollingArray/tapnet-federated/readme.md

 ---

 ### ✅ Final Ending Line

-Wrap up with a short mission-aligned or forward-looking statement:

 ```markdown
 Let’s reimagine Non-Destructive Testing with intelligence, modularity, and privacy—one tap at a time. 🚀